 Another thing to note is the poor lighting source towards the back of the aquarium.
 It will be very hard for plants to grow in that area.
 Considering artificial plants was something that gradually became the alternative for the rear of the tank.

 - Artificial Plants – These look genuine and blended in really well with the real plants when mixed up.
-I was able to provide shelter for fish to hide and stock those hard to grow areas. https://amzn.to/2JUuoa6
+I was able to provide shelter for fish to hide and stock those hard-to-grow areas.

-- Java Moss – This the go-to moss for under mosses.
-It’s easy to grow and can grow on all types of surfaces making it ideal for scaping. https://amzn.to/2JSRqhn
+- Java Moss – This is the go-to moss for under mosses.
+It’s easy to grow and can grow on all types of surfaces making it ideal for scaping.

 - Hornwort – is another easy-to-grow plant for those looking for something that grows tall and bushy.
-This is a good plant to fill up backgrounds and don’t require a lot of light sources to do well. https://amzn.to/2uR32No
+This is a good plant to fill up backgrounds and doesn’t require a lot of light sources to do well.

-- Aquarium Grass – is a good foreground plant for those looking for a hardy bed plant to seed. https://amzn.to/2K1zsJW
+- Guppy Grass – is a good foreground plant for those looking for a hardy bed plant to seed.

 Best Non-aquatic Paludarium Plants

-- Moss – I experimented with a different type of mosses here.
+- Terrarium Moss – I experimented with a different type of mosses here.
 The frog moss you buy at a plant store didn’t do well in the paludarium.
-I’ve come to the conclusion that store naught frog moss isn’t actually alive and may even be dyed to look greener than they really are.
-Tropical moss and Christmas moss does well in this type of environment. https://amzn.to/2NIODK4
+I’ve come to the conclusion that store-naught frog moss isn’t actually alive and may even be dyed to look greener than they really are.
+Tropical moss and Christmas moss does well in this type of environment.

 - Carnivorous Plants – These are very interesting plants to keep in your paludarium.
-One thing I don’t see a lot of people talking about with these plants is the fact that they thrive in low nitrate producing tanks.
-Meaning this type of environment will cause them to produce leaves but not the carnivorous buckets or mouths needed to catch bugs… If they get all their nutrients from the roots they won’t have a reason to waste energy-yielding carnivorous features. https://amzn.to/2Ok9vbF
+One thing I don’t see a lot of people talking about with these plants is the fact that they thrive in low-nitrate-producing tanks.
+Meaning this type of environment will cause them to produce leaves but not the carnivorous buckets or mouths needed to catch bugs… If they get all their nutrients from the roots they won’t have a reason to waste energy-yielding carnivorous features.

-- Decorative Moss – This is ideal for giving the terrarium a better look in areas humidity won’t reach high levels.
-I used these to cover exposed lava rock at the top areas of the tank. https://amzn.to/2Ln3pts
+- Preserved Moss – This is ideal for giving the terrarium a better look in areas humidity won’t reach high levels.
+I used these to cover exposed lava rock at the top areas of the tank.

 This part of the project requires patience more than anything.
 Any first-time botanist will quickly learn that rushing will result in more money spent replacing plants than growing them.